-Upper Mustang trek, popular for the Kingdom of Lo is considered as the remote area of the Himalayan region and is also known as The last Forbidden kingdom.
-Especially, the inhabitants are Thakalis, Gurung, and Tibetans.
+Upper Mustang trek, famous for the Kingdom of Lo is considered as the remote area of the Himalayan region and is also known as The last Forbidden kingdom.
+Primarily, the inhabitants are Thakalis, Gurung, and Tibetans.
 The neighborhood right there speaks the Tibetan Language the most as this vicinity is encouraged by Tibetan culture and lifestyle.
 From the southward, river Gandaki flows towards Terai.
-“Above the Himalayan Trekking (p) LTD.” gives you 17 days upper Mustang Trek that’s surprising trekking into the far-off Trans-Himalayan mountain area of Mustang.
+“Above the Himalayan Trekking (p) LTD.” gives you 17 days upper Mustang Trek that’s surprising trekking into the remote Trans-Himalayan mountain area of Mustang.

 Minimal intrusion from the modern world makes this region Nepal’s natural and cultural treasure.
 Mustang’s history, as well as its natural and cultural treasures, have made it one of the most mysterious and intriguing trekking destinations in Nepal.
 For those who love challenges, Mustang Trek would be the enormous and adventures’ trekking as traveling around the challenging trail off the Tibetans path round the Trans-Himalaya area of Nepal makes it possible.

 Duration: 17 Days

 Group Size: Minimum 2 pax